smaht-dac/submitr/docs/source/advanced_usage.rst

 This will output the names of the `required`, `identifying`, and `reference` properties for the named schema.
 And specifying  the ``--details`` option, the output will also include an alphabetical list of `all` the schema properties, along with their types, and other details such as: whether or not the property is required;
-any (regular expression) pattern the associated value must adhere to; and if it is a reference, the type to which it refers.
+any (regular expression) pattern the associated value must adhere to; and if it is a reference, the type to which it refers;
+also included is the `parent` schema name, if any.

 You can also output an alphabetical list of `all` schema names present within SMaHT Portal using the special ``schemas`` name to the above command, for example::